1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - An additional share is made on the parent folder (SEPT24).

-- The child folder does not inherit this share (due to the manual action in step 2 above).
+- The child folder does not inherit this share (due to the manual manipulation in point 2 above).

-- The solution is to click on the link in the sharing window, which informs you about the incomplete share.
-This will restore the correct access rights based on the inheritance from the parent folder:
+- The solution is to click on the link present in the sharing window, which informs you precisely of the incomplete share, which will restore the correct access rights according to the inheritance of the parent folder: